Dan Sweeney (footballer): Barnet

 On 22 December 2016, it was announced Sweeney would join League Two club Barnet for an undisclosed fee.
 Joining up with the squad for training immediately, he officially joined on 1 January.
 He made his English Football League debut the following day as a substitute against Plymouth Argyle.
 Sweeney played only four times for the Bees between January and October and was loaned out to Hampton & Richmond Borough on 13 October 2017.
 Following his return from loan, Sweeney worked his way back into the team, and began playing in a centre-back role following the appointment of Graham Westley in January 2018.
 After Martin Allen took over two months later, Sweeney was made captain.
 He won the player of the season award for 2017–18, a feat he repeated the following season.
 Sweeney left Barnet following the expiration of his contract in June 2020.

 Forest Green Rovers

 Sweeney signed for League Two club Forest Green Rovers on 1 July 2020 on a two-year deal.

 Stevenage

 On 18 June 2022, Sweeney agreed to join Stevenage on a free transfer following a title-winning campaign with Forest Green Rovers.
+In the 2022–23 season, Sweeney made 55 appearances and scored 5 goals in all competitions, as the club won promotion from League Two.
+On 7 March 2024, Sweeney extended his contract with Stevenage.